 In the Center, law students frequently work side-by-side with students from the University of St. Thomas School of Social Work and Graduate School of Psychology.
 Under the guidance of the Center faculty, law students provide representation and assistance to the underserved populations of the Twin Cities on problems ranging from health care issues to political asylum to issues of social justice.

-Students will brief and argue an appellate case representing a client pro bono under faculty supervision.
+Students brief and argue appellate cases representing a client pro bono under faculty supervision.
 The Appellate Clinic is a year-long course for three credits, which will also satisfy the upper level writing requirement.
-In addition to the representation dimension, there will be a classroom component involving study of written and oral advocacy, appellate courts, appellate jurisdiction, and the rules of appellate procedure.
+In addition to representation, the classroom component involves studying written and oral advocacy, appellate courts, appellate jurisdiction, and the rules of appellate procedure.
 The Appellate Clinic will be offered in those years in which we are able to identify a suitable pro bono case.
 (3 credits over 2 semesters)

 Bankruptcy Litigation Clinic

 The Bankruptcy Litigation Clinic involves representing an indigent party in Federal Bankruptcy Court.
 Students will handle cases from beginning to end.
 The student may draft a complaint, answer, conduct discovery, participate in motion practice, and finally, defend the client at the trial.
 Typical cases involve representing either a debtor who has been sued for a denial of discharge, or in a case commenced by a creditor to have one or more of the creditor's claims declared non-dischargeable.
 (3 credits, 2 semesters)

 Consumer Bankruptcy Clinic